stevedonovan/Lake/doc/index.md

     default 'test'

 An interesting aspect of this style of programming is that the order of the dependencies firing is fairly arbitrary (except that the sub-dependencies must fire first) so that they could be done in parallel.

-### How `lake` is Configured
+### How Lake is Configured

-The command `lake` will load configuration files, if it can find them.
+The command Lake will load configuration files, if it can find them.
 It will first try load `~/.lake/config` as a Lua script.
 (In Windows, `~` means something like `c:\Users\Name`)  It will then try to load `lakeconfig` in the current directory, so that local configuration takes precedence.
 These files may have a `.lua` extension.

-You can then define custom in the user or local configuration file and use it as prepackaged functionality.
+You can then define custom rules in the user or local configuration file and use them as prepackaged functionality.

+The Lua package path is modified so that Lake first looks in the `~/.lake` directory, so that `require 'mymod'` will match `~/.lake/mymod.lua`.

-(You can also use `require` to bring in Lake configuration files from the usual Lua package path - this is the recommended way to configure `lake` for all users.
+(You can also use `require` to bring in Lake configuration files from the usual Lua package path - this is the recommended way to configure Lake for all users.
 For instance, you can use `require 'lake.global`.
 For a Unix system this script would have a path like `/usr/local/share/lua/5.1/lake/global.lua`.)

+Next, any arguments to Lake of the form `VAR=STRING` set the global variable `VAR` to the value `STRING`.

-If there is an environment variable `LAKE_PARMS`, it is assumed to consist of variable-value pairs in the form `VAR=STRING` separated by semicolons; these set the global variable `VAR` to the value `STRING`.
+If there is an environment variable `LAKE_PARMS`, it is assumed to consist of variable-value pairs separated by semicolons; such arguments on the Lake command-line take precendence.

-Next, any arguments to `lake` of the same variable-value form are used.

-Finally, if the global `CONFIG_FILE` is defined, then it is assumed to be a configuration file and loaded.
+Finally, if the global `LAKE_CONFIG_FILE` is defined, then it is assumed to be a configuration file and loaded.

-## Building Programs and Libraries with `lake`
+## Building Programs and Libraries with Lake

 ### Usual Pattern for Build Tools

 The usual pattern for compilers is this: source files are _compiled_ into object files, which are _linked_ together to make programs or shared libraries (DLLs).
 Generally the compilation phase is the time-consuming part, so we wish to only re-compile files which have changed, or _depend_ on files that have changed.
 This is important for languages (like C/C++) where the dependency on the rest of the source comes from include or header files.
 These dependencies can come from a header file itself including other header files, and so forth, and has traditionally been the awkward and time-consuming part of organizing the efficient building of large systems.
 You do not want to rebuild files unnecessarily, but you definitely do not want to miss out rebuilding something, since the symptoms can be nasty and hard to track down.

 Schematically, these tools work like this: